Azure/data-api-builder/docs/getting-started/getting-started-azure-postgresql.md

 ## Add Book and Author entities

-Now, you'll want to expose the `books` and the `authors` table as REST or GraphQL endpoints.
+Now, we have to expose the entities, `books` and `authors` table as REST or GraphQL endpoints.
 To do that, add the following information to the `entities` section of the configuration file.

 You can do this either using the CLI: